dupr/duprkit/README.md

 DUPR Toolkit (duprkit) is a set of tools designed for Debian User Package Repository.
-Similar to Archlinux User Repository (AUR), DUPR aim to ease Debian packaging with simplified packaging recipe format, although it still requires a good knowlege on traditional Debian packaging.
+Similar to Archlinux User Repository (AUR), DUPR aim to ease Debian packaging with simplified packaging recipe format, although it still requires a good knowledge on traditional Debian packaging.
 DUPR only distributes packaging recipes and doesn't distrbute any resulting `.deb` files.